Benjy Davis Project: Lost Souls Like Us (2010-2013)

 Benjy Davis Project released their fourth studio album, Lost Souls Like Us, on March 2, 2010.
 Lost Souls Like Us was recorded at Rivergate Studios in Hendersonville, TN and was co-produced by Bobby Capps (38 Special) and Jason Spiewak.
 The album featured the current band line-up of Benjy Davis and Mic Capdevielle.
 In addition to Davis and Capdevielle, the album featured a cast of seasoned studio musicians: Mark "Sparky" Matejka of Lynyrd Skynyrd, Danny Chauncey of 38 Special and Jason "Slim" Gambill of Lady Antebellum all contributed guitar parts; Ethan Pilzer (Jewel, Big & Rich) played bass; Spiewak and Capps played piano and organ; and Sara Jean Kelley sang background vocals.

 Benjy Davis Project toured extensively over the next year in support of Lost Souls Like Us.
 In January 2011 they released a digital-only album called Sincerely featuring acoustic renditions of several songs from previous albums, as well as a new track called "Crashes".
 Since February 2011 the band has been on hiatus, citing the need to "clear their heads, re-energize and to allow Davis some time to write new songs".

 Solo album (2014-present)

 On January 21, 2014, Benjy Davis released a 10-track, self-titled debut solo album.
 In 2018, Davis signed a songwriting deal with Big Machine Records.
-Some of his songs have been recorded by country music artists Rascal Flatts, Chris Young, and Jake Owen.
+Some of his songs have been recorded by country music artists Rascal Flatts, Chris Young, Jake Owen and Cody Johnson.